evanblack/ustyle-modals/README.md

 Again, the button is in json form, if a little simpler:
 {
  'field-name-1':{
-  'id':'cssid3',
+  'id':'blah',
-  'class':'cssclass',
+  'class':'blah',
-  'text':'Buy now!'
+  'text':'blah'
  }

 ## Notes

-- All the arguments/variables are in lower case, because reading data-types from elements lowercases everything.
+- All the arguments/variables are in lower case, because reading data-types from elements lowercases the keys anyway.